xplorn/ESP8266-temp-sensor-testing/README.md

 # ESP8266-temp-sensor-testing README

 This project is for testing multiple temperature sensors with the ESP8266.

-Current sensurs used are:
+Current sensors used are:
 1. BMP180
   * temperature, pressure
 2. DHT22